-What are considered "exceptional cases" in URS Rules 5(e)?
+What have your Examiners considered "exceptional cases" per URS Rule 5(e)?

-Have the Providers received affirmative claims for relief by the Respondent for reasons beyond an abusive Complaint?
+Have you received any affirmative claims for relief by the Respondent for reasons beyond an allegation of abusive Complaint?
+If you have, what was the basis of the claim(s)?

-Have the Providers conducted a compliance check for a Respondent for factors beyond the two items stated URS Rules 5(g)?
+Have you conducted a compliance check for a Respondent for factors beyond the two items stated URS Rules 5(g)?

 URS Rules 5(g): The Provider’s compliance check for a Response shall at least consist of: (1) ascertaining the Response has been filed in a language acceptable under the Rules for that case; and (2) checking for payment of required fees.

-Who determines whether a Response is non-compliant – the Provider or the Examiner?
+Who determines whether a Response is non-compliant – you or the appointed Examiner?

-How many Responses were determined non-compliant?
+How many/what percentage of Responses have been determined to be non-compliant?

-How many Responses were filed but with fees not paid?
+How many Responses were filed but were not accompanied by payment of any required fees?

-Can the Providers identify any case in which the Response was determined non-compliant for reasons other than the payment of the fee?
+Can you identify any case in which the Response was determined non-compliant for reasons other than the non-payment of the fee?
+If any, what was the reason(s)?

-Is the deadline for filing Responses long enough?
+Do you believe the deadline for filing Responses is long enough?
+If not, what time period would you support, keeping in mind that the URS is supposed to operate with rapidity?

-Have the Providers received any late Responses?
+Have you received any late Responses?

-What are the fees associated with these late Responses?
+What fees were associated with any late Responses?

-Is there a reasonable balance of the word limits for the Complaint (500 words) and the Response (2,500 words)?
+Do you believe that the balance between word limits for the Complaint (500 words) and the Response (2,500 words) are reasonable?
+If not, what adjusted balance would you suggest?

-Have the Providers received Responses that contain facts refuting the claim of bad faith registration by setting out any other circumstances not included in URS Procedure 5.7?
-Is the list of circumstances exhaustive?
+Have your Examiners received Responses that contain facts that sought to refute the claim of bad faith registration by setting out any other circumstances than those included in URS Procedure 5.7?
+Were such facts persuasive and, if so, should additional grounds be added to Section 5.7?

 URS Procedure 5.7: The Response can contain any facts refuting the claim of bad faith registration by setting out any of the following circumstances: 5.7.1 Before any notice to Registrant of the dispute, Registrant’s use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; or 5.7.2 Registrant (as an individual, business or other organization) has been commonly known by the domain name, even if Registrant has acquired no trademark or service mark rights; or 5.7.3 Registrant is making a legitimate or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.
 Such claims, if found by the Examiner to be proved based on its evaluation of all evidence, shall result in a finding in favor of the Registrant.

-What percentage of URS cases contain elements of domain investing?
+What percentage of URS cases were brought against registrants determined to be domain investors (holding a portfolio of domains for traffic monetization and/or resale)?

-What is the purpose of FORUM Supplemental Rules 5(d)?
+(To Forum,)What is the purpose of FORUM Supplemental Rules 5(d)?
+In any cases in which this Rule has been employed, (i) has any other named respondent sought to be separated out from the case, and (ii) have any registrants asked to be dismissed from the case on the basis of not having registered or being in control of the domain, and if so have your Examiners granted or denied such requests?